 As unfair as it may appear, as long as it’s in their Terms and Conditions or estimate then yes your conveyancer may levy a fee for this.
 This fee is not set by TSB but by your Burghfield Common property lawyer.
 Plenty of firms on the TSB panel will charge an ‘acting for lender’ fee but many firms include it on their overall fee.

-It is not clear whether my bank obliges me to make sure the lease term for the flat is extended prior to the completion date.
-I have called into my local Burghfield Common building society branch on a couple of occasions and was told it does not impact the mortgage offer and they would lend.
-My Burghfield Common conveyancing solicitor - who is on the bank conveyancing panel- called to say that they refuse to lend in accordance with their specific requirements.
-I simply don't know who is right.
+I can not work out if my lender requires a lease extension.
+I have called into my local Burghfield Common bank branch on a couple of occasions and was told they are content with the situation and they will lend.
+My Burghfield Common conveyancing solicitor - who is on the lender conveyancing panel- called to say that they will not lend in accordance with their specific requirements.
+Who do I believe?

-Your property lawyer must follow the CML Handbook section two conditions for your lender.
+Provided that the conveyancer is on the mortgage company approved list, they must follow the Council of Mortgage Lenders’ Handbook requirements for the bank.
 Unless your lawyer obtains specific confirmation in writing that the bank will go ahead, your lawyer has no choice but to refrain from exchanging contract and committing you to the purchase.
-We would suggest that you ask the bank to contact your lawyer in writing confirming that they will accept the number of years remaining.
+We would suggest that you ask the mortgage company to contact your lawyer in writing confirming that they will accept the number of years remaining.

 After what feels like an age I have had an offer on a flat in Burghfield Common agreed to, the vendors do nevertheless have an associated purchase.
 The vendors have put an offer on on an apartment, however it’s not been accepted yet, and are looking at other flats in the pipeline.
 I have chosen a nearby conveyancing solicitor in Burghfield Common.
 What do I do now?
 When should I get the mortgage application with TSB going?